centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 #### Define the type of argument

 Now you need to define the type of the argument you previously set.
-As you have added custom fields, the argument should be **custom** type.
+As you have added custom fields, the argument should have the **custom** type.

 1. In the **Common** section, click **+Add a new entry** in the **Lists** parameter.
 2. Enter **e_city** in the **Id** field and select **Custom** in the **Type** field.